UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Fig. 10.
 The concept of writing RAM variable values in a specific pin of a port using a single write-port operation and preserving at the same time the unused pins for future modifications.

-Conveniently, It is time to interpret the truth table in Fig. 11 (or algorithm or processing function) in a behavioural way exactly as we did in Dual_MUX_4 plan B. Flowchart is translated to C code instead of VHDL.
-The advantage of such code organisation based on hardware-independent functions is that flowchart is translated to C for any microcontroller, to ino for Arduino or python for Raspberry Pi.
+Finally, it is time to interpret the truth table in Fig. 11 (or algorithm or processing function) in a behavioural way exactly as we did in Dual_MUX_4 plan B. The truth table flowchart is translated to C code instead of VHDL.
+The advantage of such code organisation based on hardware-independent functions is that it works for any microcontroller.
+Therefore, it also applies for Arduino programs (ino extension) or for Raspberry Pi applications written in python.

 Truth table behavioural